lsthisloss/pharmacy/README.md

 /get-substance/:id
 /post-substance
 /put-substance/:id
-/delete-substance

-Table 'user' for auth and registratiton, that uses jwt token for auth and crypto password in db post /user/register post /user/auth
+Table 'user' for auth and registratiton, that use jwt token for auth and crypto password in db post /user/register post /user/auth